Influx of disease in the Caribbean

 The first European contact in 1492 started an influx of communicable diseases into the Caribbean.
 Diseases originating in the Old World (Afro-Eurasia) came to the New World (the Americas) for the first time, resulting in demographic and sociopolitical changes due to the Columbian Exchange from the late 15th century onwards.
-The Indigenous peoples of the Americas had little immunity to the predominantly European diseases, resulting in significant loss of life and contributing to their enslavement and exploitation perpetrated by the European colonists.
+While some of the indigenous died of disease, others died of harsh working conditions.
+These working conditions were enforced because of the sugar cane in the area.
+The colonists were realizing that the number of people working was decreasing quickly, so they brought enslaved Africans to work there.
+These Africans brought more disease to the indigenous, killing more of them.
+The Indigenous peoples of the Americas had little immunity to the predominantly Old World diseases, resulting in significant loss of life and contributing to their enslavement and exploitation perpetrated by the European colonists.
 Waves of enslaved Africans were brought to replace the dwindling Indigenous populations, solidifying the position of disease in triangular trade.

 Infectious diseases

 Before the first wave of European colonization, the Indigenous peoples of the Americas and the Caribbean are thought to have lived with infrequent epidemic diseases, brought about by limited contact between tribes.
 This left them socially and biologically unprepared when the Italian explorer Christopher Columbus and his crew introduced several infectious diseases, including typhus, smallpox, influenza, whooping cough, and measles following his 1492 voyage to the Americas.
-The European diseases spread from the carriers to the Indigenous populations, who had no immunity, leading to more serious cases and higher mortality.
-Because the Indigenous societies of the Americas were not used to the diseases as European nations were at the time, there was no system in place to care for the sick.
+The Old World diseases spread from the carriers to the Indigenous populations, who had no immunity, leading to more serious cases and higher mortality.
+Because the Indigenous societies of the Americas were not used to the diseases as European nations were at the time, there was no system in place to care for the sick.The pigs aboard Columbus’ ships in 1493 immediately spread swine flu, which sickened Columbus and other Europeans and proved deadly to the native Taino population on Hispaniola, who had no prior exposure to the virus.In Cuba, Jamaica, Haiti, the Dominican Republic, Puerto Rico, and the Lesser Antilles, 90% of the Native population may have died within a half-century.
+On a second voyage to the Caribbean island of Hispaniola, the fleet of Christopher Columbus carries domestic cattle infected with an influenza virus that sweeps through the Taíno.
+Epidemics kill countless numbers and spread to Cuba and Florida along Taíno trade routes.